zoosissoos/burger/README.md

 ## Future Developments:

-I would like to add a remove burger or update burger option.
+I would like to add an update burger option.
 This would also include making the buttons visually appealing.

 ## Deployment